Equipping Africa’s science that solves Africa’s developmental challenges

 • All organizational activities, including physical, virtual, and community engagements

-• Sexual Exploitation: Abuse of vulnerability or power for sexual purposes, including transactional sex
+Sexual Exploitation: Abuse of vulnerability or power for sexual purposes

-• Sexual Abuse: Physical intrusion of a sexual nature, whether by force or under unequal conditions
+Sexual Abuse: Physical intrusion of a sexual nature

-• Sexual Harassment: Unwelcome sexual advances, requests, or conduct creating a hostile or intimidating environment
+Sexual Harassment: Unwelcome sexual advances creating hostile environment

-• Child Protection: Measures to prevent harm, neglect, exploitation, or abuse of children under 18 years
+Child Protection: Measures to prevent harm to children under 18

 • Engaging in sexual relationships with beneficiaries, particularly minors (under 18)